Watermelon Jalapeño Margaritas are the perfect balance of sweet and spice. Incredibly refreshing and no fancy liquors required!

 Directions

-- For the Jalapeno Simple Syrup: Add sugar and water to a small saucepan.
+- Add sugar and water to a small saucepan.
 For a less spicy syrup, remove ribs and seeds from jalapeno then add to the saucepan.
 For a more spicy syrup, slice jalapeno then add - seeds and all - to the saucepan.
 Bring mixture to a simmer over medium-high heat, stirring occasionally, then cook until sugar is dissolved, 1-2 minutes.
 Remove pan from heat then let cool - the longer the jalapeno stays in the syrup, the spicier it will be.
 Strain syrup through a fine mesh sieve into a mason jar or container then chill.
-Can be done several days ahead of time.
+Can be done up to 2 weeks ahead of time.

 - Add watermelon juice, tequila, lime juice, and jalapeno simple syrup to a rocks or cocktail glass then stir to combine.
 Fill glass to the top with ice then serve with fresh jalapeno slices.
 Alternatively you could add the ingredients into a shaker, fill it halfway up with ice, then shake to chill.